Barcelona are top of La Liga - but not for much longer | Goal.com

 Barcelona are top of La Liga - but not for much longer

-In La Liga, draws feel like defeats for the top two, so Saturday's result at Balaidos will hit Barcelona hard.
+In La Liga, draws feel like defeats for the top two, so Saturday's result at Balaidos has hit Barcelona hard.

 Yes, the 2-2 draw with Celta still moves the Blaugrana one point clear of Real Madrid but nobody expects Zinedine Zidane's men to do anything but win at Espanyol on Sunday night.

-A trip to Galicia had always looked like a dreadful fixture for Barca – and so it proved.
+A trip to Galicia had always looked like a dreadful fixture for this Barca side, of course.

 Celta may have gone into the game 16th in the table but they represented a clear and present danger to Barca's hopes of retaining their title.